WINNER OF THE GRAND PINNACLE AWARD

 About our jury process –

-170-175 spaces will be available via the jury process.
-Ten (10) booth spaces are reserved for 2012 award winners and up to five (5) spaces are reserved for special invitations.
+Approximately 180 spaces will be available via the jury process.
+An additional ten (10) booth spaces are reserved for 2014 award winners and up to four (4) spaces are reserved for special invitations.

-Round One will be the traditional 1 through 7, with no 4.
+Round One is a traditional 1 through 7, with no 4.

 Round Two – the jury will view all remaining artists and a majority vote moves the artist into the next round.